ava-labs/avalanchego/network/README.md

 #### GetPeerList

 A `GetPeerList` message contains the Bloom Filter of the currently known peers along with the `Salt` that was used to add entries to the Bloom Filter.
-Upon receipt of a `GetPeerList` message, a node is expected to respond with a `PeerList` message containing `IP:Port` pairs that satisfy all of the following constraints:
+Upon receipt of a `GetPeerList` message, a node is expected to respond with a `PeerList` message.

-- The node claiming the `IP:Port` pair is currently connected.
-- The `IP:Port` pair the node shared during the `Handshake` message is the node's most recently known `IP:Port` pair.
-- The node claiming the `IP:Port` pair is either in the default bootstrapper set or is a current Primary Network validator.
+A node will periodically send a `GetPeerList` message to a randomly selected validator with the node's current Bloom Filter and `Salt`.

 #### PeerList